ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/ef/command_and_query.md

 ### AsNoTracking

-- Will tell to the DbContext to don’t track returned entities
+- Will tell to the DbContext to don't track returned entities
 - Is useful for read-only queries